 Should you do the same type of exercise each time?

 If by the same workout, you mean the same type of exercise like running or weightlifting, then there’s no harm in this.
-You’ll just be developing one type of your overall physical fitness.
+You’ll just be developing one type of overall physical fitness.

 Another person might only be into their HIIT workouts.
 Never lifting too heavy, but definitely testing their cardiovascular fitness and tending to their muscles too with low weight but high rep exercise.
 HIIT is a brilliant way to keep fit.
-But you might be missing out on some of the benefits that strength training in particular can bring.
+But you might be missing out on some of the benefits that strength training, in particular, can bring.

 A third person might be wedded to the bench press.
 Only lifting heavy weights and never getting their heart rate up.
 Again, although there’s no real detriment to this, this person won’t be feeling the benefit of increased cardiovascular fitness.